 Donna comes to Little Rock from Detroit, Michigan, where she served as Anchor for WKBD-TV and WWJ-TV.
 The UPN Nightside News at 10PM, which she anchored, was voted “Best of Detroit” by the Detroit Free Press.
 Before moving to Detroit, Donna worked at WKYC-TV in Cleveland, Ohio where she anchored the weekday Morning and Noon newscasts.
 She also held positions as Medical Reporter and Weekend Anchor.
 In addition, Donna spent time reporting and anchoring in newsrooms in South Bend, Indiana and Battle Creek, Michigan.

 Throughout her broadcast career, Donna has been honored with several awards.
-Most recently Donna earned the National American Legion Fourth Estate Award for her special reports on Grieving a Child.
+Most recently Donna earned and Regional Emmy Award for her work as News Anchor.
+She also won the National American Legion Fourth Estate Award for her special reports on Grieving a Child.
 In addition, she won an Associated Press Award for the same reports.
 She has also garnered two Emmy Awards for her work bringing light to cosmetic surgery and breast cancer issues.
 She has been nominated for many other Emmy Awards including a nomination for a story she did involving Arkansas’ Little Rock 9, a story she covered on her daughter’s battle with colon cancer and for her work as an Anchor.
 She has also earned Associated Press Awards for her story on her daughter’s battle with colon cancer and for a Special Assignment she covered on the controversial patients’ right to die issue.

 Donna also had the opportunity to cover several major events including a portion of Nelson Mandela’s tour of the United States after his release from a South African prison.
 And she still gets excited when she talks about her work with the FOX16 sports department covering Arkansas’ Jermain Taylor’s World Middleweight Championship fights in Las Vegas and Memphis.